PeakBucket/blog/_posts/2016-05-10-new-user-profile.md

 ### Confirm Cancel

-We understand that entering all of the data for an activity and then accidentally hitting cancel can be frustrating (we do it to from time to time).
+We understand that entering all of the data for an activity and then accidentally hitting cancel can be frustrating (we do it too from time to time).
 So we've added a confirmation prompt if you hit cancel after entering data for a new activity:

 ![Activity Confirm Cancel](/images/new_user_profile/activity_confirm_cancel.jpg "Activity confirm cancel")